waqasuddinkhan/MACARON-GenMed-LabEx/README.md

 # MACARON (Multi-bAse Codon-Associated variant Re-annotatiON)

-MACARON is a python framework to identify and re-annotate multi-base affected codons in whole genome/exome sequence data.
+MACARON (Multi-bAse Codon-Associated variant Re-annotatiON) is a python framework to identify and re-annotate multi-base affected codons in whole genome/exome sequence data.
 Starting from a standard VCF file, MACARON identifies, re-annotates and predicts the amino acid change resulting from multiple single nucleotide variants (SNVs) within the same genetic codon.

-The information below includes how to run MACARON to filter a list of variant records (from VCF file) called by any existing SNP-based variant caller to identify SNVs with the same genetic codon and correct their corresponding amino acid prediction.
+The information below includes how to install and run MACARON to filter a list of variant records (from VCF file) called by any existing SNP-based variant caller to identify SNVs with the same genetic codon and correct their corresponding amino acid change.

+## Installation

+# Runtime Prequisites

 ## Contents of the folder MACARON_GenMed